SAP-samples/cap-sflight/README.md

 helm upgrade sflight ./chart --install -f values.yaml
 ```

-### Test the UI
+### Access the UI

-4. Create Launchpad Service subscription in the BTP Cockpit
+1. Create Launchpad Service subscription in the BTP Cockpit
-5. Create a role collection `sflight`
+2. Create a role collection `sflight`
-6. Add role `admin` of `sflight.tXYZ` application to role collection
+3. Add role `admin` of `sflight.tXYZ` application to role collection
-7. Add your user to the role collection
+4. Add your user to the role collection
-8. Goto **HTML5 Applications**
+5. Goto **HTML5 Applications**
-9. Start HTML5 app `sapfecaptravel`
+6. Start HTML5 application `sapfecaptravel`

+Additionally, you can add the UI to a Launchpad Service site like it is described in in the last two steps of [this tutorial](https://developers.sap.com/tutorials/btp-app-kyma-launchpad-service.html#9aab2dd0-18ea-4ccd-bc44-24e87c845740).

 ## Creating an SAP Fiori App from Scratch

 If you want to implement an SAP Fiori app, follow these tutorials: